 There’s a lot to consider when you’re renovating a house or redesigning a room.
-You might have an idea or two about where the furniture will sit or the colour scheme that you want to work in, but do you know what grade of paint you should use?
+You might have an idea or two about where the furniture will sit or the colour scheme you want to work in, but do you know what grade of paint you should use?
 Or what effect the different grades can have on your walls?

-Whether or not you should buy matt or silk finish paint really depends on where you will be painting, and what you will be painting over.
+Whether you use matt or silk finish paint depends on where you will be painting and what you will be painting over.
 We’re here to break down the differences between matt and silk finishes and recommend where they are best used in a house.
 You may also find that the room you are styling would be better suited to an eggshell or gloss finish.
 Read on to discover more about the different types of paint sheen available.

-What is Paint Sheen
+What is Paint Sheen?

-with a high sheen when fully dry will be quite reflective and may be described as looking a little wet due to their shininess.
-On the other hand, paint with low sheen will be less reflective and is usually found in the matt range of paints.
+with a high sheen when fully dry will be quite reflective and may be described as looking a little wet due to its shininess.
+On the other hand, paint with a low sheen will be less reflective and is usually found in the matt range of paints.

-When painting a wall that exhibits some imperfections, you should aim to use this finish because it’s light-absorbing qualities will help to reduce the visibility of those issues.
+When painting a wall that exhibits some imperfections, you should aim to use this finish because its light-absorbing qualities will help reduce the visibility of those issues.

 Flat Matt Emulsion